Pwaah/learning-laravel/README.md

 <p>Laravel has an active and welcoming community.
 If you encounter any challenges or have questions, you can seek help from the following platforms:
 <br>
 <br>
-<a href="https://laracasts.com/discuss", target = _blank>Laravel Forum</a> - A community forum for discussions and problem-solving.
+<a href="https://laracasts.com/discuss", target ='_blank'>Laravel Forum</a> - A community forum for discussions and problem-solving. <br>
-<a href="https://stackoverflow.com/questions/tagged/laravel", target = _blank>Stack Overflow</a>- Use the 'laravel' tag to ask questions or find solutions.
+<a href="https://stackoverflow.com/questions/tagged/laravel", target = '_blank'>Stack Overflow</a>- Use the 'laravel' tag to ask questions or find solutions.
 </p>